 Here are six ways a Fed rate increase could impact your wallet:

 The lasting impact of a Fed rate increase on mortgage interest rates remains unclear as there are a number of other economic factors that play into the whole picture, but a rate hike definitely provides upward pressure on mortgage rates.

 Potentially, it could raise rates on the long-term bonds typically used to set mortgage rates, but the relationship between the interest rates for long-term Treasury notes is less direct than with short-term Treasury bills.
 The 10-year Treasury notes are also influenced by inflation expectations and the worldwide economic outlook, so other factors might ultimately prove more important than the federal funds rate.
 In the short term, adjustable-rate mortgages and home equity lines of credit would be more sensitive to a Fed interest rate hike because their variable rate structure is intended to increase along with the market.

 So, although it’s impossible to say exactly how another rate hike will impact mortgage rates, it might be best to eliminate uncertainty.
 If you’re seeking a new home mortgage or considering refinancing an existing mortgage in the near future, you might want to lock in a fixed-rate mortgage loan sooner rather than later.

-The previous Fed rate hike increased rates for a conventional 30-year fixed rate mortgage from 3.93 percent for the week-ending Dec.14, 2017 to 4.4 percent on the week-ending Feb.
-22, 2018, according to Freddie Mac.
+The previous Fed rate hike increased rates for a conventional 30-year fixed-rate mortgage from 4.43 percent at the start of March 2018 to 4.54 percent as of June 7, 2018, according to Freddie Mac.

 The Fed rate increase might sound like a great opportunity to collect higher interest payments on deposit accounts, but it doesn’t work that way.
 Even with the four previous rate increases from the Federal Reserve, you probably didn’t see much higher interest rates on your checking and savings accounts.